 (D) Compliance.
 Installing electrical systems in accordance with the metric system or the inch-pound system is considered to comply with the Code.

-Author's Comment: Since compliance with either the metric or the inch-pound system of measurement constitutes compliance with the NEC, this textbook uses only inch-pound units.
+Since the use of either the metric or the inch-pound system of measurement constitutes compliance with the NEC, this textbook uses only inch-pound units.

-ARTICLE 90
+ARTICLE 90 PRACTICE QUESTIONS